All Episodes

 What should my body language be that?

-So 90% of the work is not you know running your dog or doing all this physical work.
+So 90% of the work is not, you know, running your dog or doing all this physical work.

-I also travel for sessions, uh, and then we also do Zoom sessions as well.
+And then we also do Zoom sessions as well.

 Oh, Zoom session.

-Okay, so anybody watching this anywhere in the world can take advantage of that.
+So anybody watching this anywhere in the world can take advantage of that.

 Absolutely.

-Okay, so let me give out your website again.
+So let me give out your website again.

-It's TexasK9Rhab.com.
+It's TexasK9Rehab.com.

 All right.

-Well, that's that's really good to know.
+Well, that's really good to know.

-Um I deal with are people with good intentions and they're doing the wrong thing.
+Most of what I deal with are people with good intentions and they're doing the wrong thing.

 So without effort, there's putting up the wrong effort.

-Um, and and they have good intentions.
+And they have good intentions.

 They're just every anytime someone comes around their owner or around them, they're just growling at that person.